JanCvetkovic/wbm-website/README.md

 ## Free to use

-Feel free to use code below for you future projects.
+Feel free to use code for you future projects.

-### Installing
+### Installation

 Clone the repo, open the root index.html and you are done!